 - Close to Amsterdam Airport Schiphol and the Zuidas business district in Amsterdam

-- Culture, shopping and entertainment in Amsterdam, Amstelveen and Diemen, plus beautifully rural surroundings in Ouder-Amstel
+- Culture, shopping and entertainment in Amsterdam, Amstelveen and Diemen, plus beautifully rural surroundings of Ouder-Amstel

 How to get there

 Amsterdam has exceptional transport links by road, rail and air.
-Amstelveen and Diemen a short bike journey or trip on public transport away from Amsterdam’s city centre, with all its business opportunities, meeting venues and cultural amenities.
-Duivendrecht in Ouder-Amstel is similarly convenient to access.
-Amstelveen is also nearby Amsterdam Airport Schiphol: a 15-minute car journey or 20 minutes on the bus is all it takes.
-The Zuidas business district is right next door to Amstelveen and parts of Ouder-Amstel, whereas Diemen has quick connections to Amsterdam Central Station and the hip eastern parts of the city, plus four trains per hour to Schiphol.
+Amstelveen and Diemen are a short bike ride or public transport trip away from Amsterdam’s city centre, with all its business opportunities, meeting venues and cultural amenities.
+Duivendrecht in Ouder-Amstel is also convenient to access via metro or road.
+Amstelveen is located close to Amsterdam Airport Schiphol: a 15-minute car journey or 20 minutes on the bus is all it takes.
+The Zuidas business district is right next door to Amstelveen and parts of Ouder-Amstel, whereas Diemen has quick connections to Amsterdam Central Station and the hip eastern parts of the city, plus 4 trains per hour to Schiphol.

 Multinationals and headquarters in Amstelveen include KLM, HP, LG Electronics, Canon, Casio, Nestlé and Atos.
-Diemen is one of the most affordable business locations in the Amsterdam Metropolitan Area and particularly attracts companies in logistics and trade; important occupants include the headquarters of Randstad, Manpower, Nielsen and Tele2.
+Diemen is one of the most affordable business locations in the Amsterdam Metropolitan Area and attracts companies in logistics and trade including the headquarters for important players like Randstad, Manpower, Nielsen and Tele2.
 Ouder-Amstel is home to the Amstel Business Park with media and companies in the creative industries, including Lexus, BMW, G-Star, Endemol Shine Group and G+J Media, as well as hospitality and tourism businesses around quaint Ouderkerk aan de Amstel.

 Good for business

-Amsterdam has a thriving business and startup community, renowned around the world.
-But Amstelveen is also one of the Amsterdam Area’s most prestigious office and business locations, thanks to its proximity to Amsterdam’s city centre, Schiphol and the Zuidas and its popularity among internationals as a home.
-Diemen and Ouder-Amstel benefit from similarly convenient locations – for example, Bergwijkpark Zuid in Diemen and Amstel Business Park house a number of headquarters.
+Amsterdam's thriving business and startup community is world renowned.
+Amstelveen is one of the Amsterdam Area’s most prestigious office and business locations, thanks to its proximity to Amsterdam’s city centre, Schiphol and the Zuidas, and its popularity among internationals as a home.
+Diemen and Ouder-Amstel benefit from similarly convenient locations – the Bergwijkpark Zuid in Diemen and Amstel Business Park house a number of headquarters.

-With more space and lower prices per square metre, the Amstelveen, Ouder-Amstel and Diemen area is an excellent choice as a business location.
-Small, safe neighbourhoods and the proximity of international schools make it a popular area for families and thus attract talent: The International School of Amsterdam (ages 2 to 18) is an IB World school offering the full IB programme, while Florencius International School also offers the IP curriculum and Amity International School Amsterdam is a non-profit school and offers the Primary Years Programme (PYP) with the intention of eventually offering MYP and IB programmes.
+With more space and lower prices per square metre, the Amstelveen, Ouder-Amstel and Diemen areas are excellent areas for business.
+Small, safe neighbourhoods and the proximity of international schools make it a popular area for families, thus attractive to talent.
+The International School of Amsterdam (ages 2 to 18) is an IB World school offering the full IB programme, while Florencius International School also offers the IP curriculum and Amity International School Amsterdam is a non-profit school and offers the Primary Years Programme (PYP) with the intention of eventually offering MYP and IB programmes.
 All three are located in Amstelveen.
-What’s more, an increasing number of students call Amstelveen home thanks to the cutting-edge facilities of Campus Uilenstede, the largest student campus in Northern Europe.
+An increasing number of students now call Amstelveen home, thanks to the cutting-edge facilities at Campus Uilenstede - the largest student campus in Northern Europe.
 It’s also worth noting that Diemen neighbours Amsterdam Science Park, making it an ideal base for both families and students active in the life sciences and other applied sciences.

 IN Amsterdam’s one-stop-shop registration is available for international newcomers in the cities of Amsterdam, Amstelveen and Diemen.